dgnorth/drift-config/README.md

 # drift-config

-# Redis Cache Daemon Setup
+# Redis Cache triggers and tasks
 Drift config with an S3 based origin can be cached in a Redis DB with a very high concurrency.
 An AWS lambda will monitor the S3 bucket and update the cache when there is an update.

-The labmda is set up using [Zappa](https://github.com/Miserlou/Zappa).
+The lambda is set up using [Zappa](https://github.com/Miserlou/Zappa).
 The Zappa config file is generated from a template which sets the S3 bucket name (origin), subnet id's and security group id's of the selected drift tier.

 #### Preparing local development environment